Ankylosaurus: A Tank-like Herbivore With a Killer Club Tail

 Advertisement

 "The first line of defense was their outer armor composed of bony plates," Sues says via email.
 "In fact, ankylosaurs were so heavily armored that even their upper eyelid was protected by a bony plate.
-One group of ankylosaurs, Ankylosauridae, had massive clubs of bone at the end of their tails, and they could swing their tails to inflict massive damage on the legs of an attacking predator."
+One group of ankylosaurs, Ankylosauridae, had massive clubs of bone at the end of their tails, and they could swing their tail clubs to inflict massive damage on the legs of an attacking predator."

-The Ankylosaurus' body was thick and squat, its legs sturdy.
+The Ankylosaurus' body was thick and squat, its hind limbs sturdy.
 It had a broad, triangular shaped skull.
-But it was the armor that made the difference – hard plates covered with bony spikes jutting from its flanks and bony knobs called osteoderms or scutes protruding from its back.
-Horned protuberances stood out above each eye and on the sides of the face.
-Not all ankylosaurs had the same armor patterning but all had armor to protect them from predators, most notably Tyrannosaurus, Tarbosaurus and Deinonychus.
+But it was the armor that made the difference: Hard plates covered with bony spikes jutting from its limb bones and armored knobs called osteoderms or scutes protruded from its back.

+And ankylosaurus needed that protection because it spent most of the day eating massive amounts of food, stripping leaves from low-lying plants.
 "They have small teeth similar to those of present-day plant-eating lizards," Sues says.
 "An amazing discovery of a nearly perfect ankylosaur skeleton from Alberta [British Columbia, Canada] preserved gut contents that confirmed that ankylosaurs ate plants."
-However, Sues shared a startling discovery.
-"One small-bodied ankylosaur recently discovered in northern China apparently went into lakes and even ate small fish," he says.

-"In fact, one of the first dinosaurs ever to be discovered was an ankylosaur, Hylaeosaurus from southern England, discovered in 1831," he says.
+"In fact, one of the first dinosaurs ever to be discovered was an Ankylosaur, Hylaeosaurus from southern England, discovered in 1831," he says.

 Advertisement